There’s no doubt we are releasing our 2020/21 budget at an uncertain and difficult time.

-And we know that we must balance all this with the need to deliver high quality services and a progressive capital works program for our community.
+This budget is our 12-month plan to balance all these financial challenges with the need to deliver high quality services and facilities to our community.

 - 2018/19 Budget (pdf 3MB)

 - 2016/17 Annual Budget and Strategic Resources Plan (pdf 2MB)

 - 2015/16 Annual Budget and Strategic Resources Plan (pdf 2MB)

 - 2014/15 Annual Budget and Strategic Resources Plan (pdf 4.6MB)